letzzBuild/ElectiveAPI/readme.md

 *************Steps to run the project**************
 1. Open cmd and clone the project
 2. Go inside project folder
+3. type pip install -r requirements.txt
-3. Start Mysql from xampp and open phpmyadmin and create a new database with name `elective_recommander`
+4. Start Mysql from xampp and open phpmyadmin and create a new database with name `elective_recommander`
-4. open cmd in the project folder and run following commands which will create the required tables in the database.
+5. open cmd in the project folder and run following commands which will create the required tables in the database.
    1. python manage.py makemigrations
    2. python manage.py migrate
-5. Run the project by typing python manage.py runserver
+6. Run the project by typing python manage.py runserver

 ******** ADMIN URL TO ADD CONFIGURATIONS ******** http://127.0.0.1:8000/admin => open admin panel